germanchaparro/GettingCleaningData/CodeBook.md

 ## How it was done

-This file explains all the scripts I used to get to the final tidy dataset.
+This file explains step by step how was the code done to get to the final tidy dataset.

 ### 1. Merges the training and the test sets to create one data set.